Exploring data activation: What it is and how to use it

 A guide to data activation

-Note: while reverse ETL has become synonymous with data activation because of marketing from some reverse ETL vendors, this is a misnomer.
-Reverse ETL tools provide pipelines for data delivery from your warehouse into business tools–one of the important data activation workflows I’ll cover below.
 This is just one workflow, though.
-In many cases, data activation does not require reverse ETL and, in fact, a survey about data activation confirms that over half of people believe data activation is running data-driven campaigns, no matter how the data is delivered or what the destination is.
+In many cases, data activation does not require reverse ETL, and, in fact, a survey about data activation confirms that over half of people believe data activation is running data-driven campaigns, no matter how the data is delivered or what the destination is.

 Activating first-party data from websites, apps, and server-side systems

 First-party user behavior data is valuable for teams companywide.
 It can be used to fuel analytics as well as use cases for data-driven marketing, product, and customer success teams.
-Consider a simple user sign up.
+Consider a simple user sign-up.
 After this event, the marketing team will want to send a welcome email and trigger other marketing campaigns, the product team will want to track adoption, and the customer success team will want to assign the user/account to a rep. First-party data collection is a critical piece of data activation for this cohesive customer experience.

 There are multiple ways to implement this data activation flow: